Tragedy, Fate and Nemesis

 - Mahatma Gandhi

 In Hindu and Buddhist philosophy, there is no such thing as tragedy.
 Everything happens according to the Law of Karma.
-Gandhi suggests above that God 'retired', once the Law of Karma had been created, for nothing else was needed.
-In Hinduism and Buddhism, according to whether one does good or evil, one will ultimately receive the fruits of his actions.
+Gandhi suggests above that God 'retired', once the Law of Karma had been created; for nothing else was needed.
+In Hinduism and Buddhism, according to whether one does good or evil, one will inevitably and always receive the fruits of his actions.
 It is the Law.

-According to the Indian philosophy of karma, the fruits of action are gathered and then expressed over many lifetimes and it is difficult to judge a person on what we can observe in only one life.
-The great sages of the East have said that the ability to rightly judge another is is most subtle.
+According to the Indian philosophy of karma, the fruits of action are gathered and then expressed over many lifetimes and it is difficult to judge a person or their actions on what we can observe in only one life.
+The great sages of the East have said that the ability to rightly judge another is extremely subtle.

 So, how do we understand fate?
 How does one understand the Law of Karma?
-I don’t know for sure, but, I hope I have deepened the questions you might ask in his consideration.
+I don’t know for sure, but, I hope to have deepened the questions you might ask in his consideration.

-I have noticed that I do not control my life, nor, I believe, does anyone else completely control theirs.
+I notice that I do not control my life, nor, I believe, does anyone else completely control theirs.
 I notice, that In spite of all that we do to make something happen, it may not happen and in spite of everything we do to prevent something from happening, it may happen.
+This makes me humble in the face of my lack of ability.
+It sensitizes me to force, power snd intelligence that is far greater than myself.
+It opens me out like a sacrifice to what many call 'God.'
+I do not know who or what that is but I sense It, or Him or Her.

-Far from being an error or lack of the person or group which tries and fails to accomplish something grand, it may be something else…
+Tragedy is far from being an error or lack of a person or group who tries and fails to accomplish something grand, it may be something else . . . perhaps it is our sense of what we call 'God.'

 ‘It is written”